 Every day carve out some down time for yourself when you’re not tackling your to-do list.
 Mine is making Moon Milk, but I also enjoy my sewing projects like knitting, while listening to coffee house type music.
 I light my Himalayan sea salt candle, diffuse some essential oils and give myself 5 minutes of self care.

-Moon Milk benefits and 1 challenge
+Moon Milk benefits

 One of the key adrenal healing herbs is Ashwagandha, which is an adaptogen that helps the body deal with stress and lower cortisol, regulate hormones, and help with insomnia and anxiety.